Greaby/greaby/README.md

 - 📰 You can read my articles on my [blog](https://greaby.co) (written in french)
 - 🎮 I stream game development on [Twitch](https://www.twitch.tv/greaby).
 I'm currently working on a game inspired by the old Windows game [Chip's Challenge](https://en.wikipedia.org/wiki/Chip%27s_Challenge).
 The idea is to create a Mario Maker-style level editor and let viewers create their own levels to discuss game design with them.
-- 🇼  I co-organize [Webmardi](https://webmardi.ch/), free events for developers, designers, project owners, founders & many more.
-We organize a conference around web-related topics every first Tuesday of the month.
 - 🎵 I'm passionate about music.
 I play guitar, compose music, play with modular synthesizers and I love vinyls
 - 🎲 I play Minecraft a lot.
 You can find me on the server "Les Difficiles Aventures".
 It's a private survival server in which we've been building a contemporary city since 2013.